h-morgan/p2pchat/README.md

 # p2pchat

-Writing a peer 2 peer chat application, in rust
+A peer 2 peer chat application, using rust and iroh

+## Introduction

+From the [iroh](https://www.iroh.computer/) home page:
+> Connect any two devices on the planet.
+> Iroh gives you an API for dialing by public key.
+You  say “connect to that phone”, iroh will find & maintain the fastest connection for you, regardless of where it is.

+More detailed instructions in the example [here](https://www.iroh.computer/docs/examples/gossip-chat).

 ## Pre-setup setup